Precautions for Infections

 Contact May Be Direct or Indirect

-Many infections spread either through direct contact (touching the source) or indirect contact (touching something or someone who has contacted the object and has the organism on it.)
-The precautions for infections spread by contact required that you have a barrier between you and the item that has the infection on it to prevent the spread of the infection.
+Many infections spread through direct contact (touching the source) or indirect contact (touching something or someone who has contacted the object and has the organism on it.)
+The precautions for infections spread by contact require a barrier between you and the item that has the infection on it to prevent the spread of the infection.

 How to Build a Barrier

 Building a barrier between you and the organism can reduce your risk of acquiring or spreading the infection.
 You can accomplish this by washing your hands, wearing gloves, or covering your clothing.
 If a job is extremely messy, you may want to add a cap and mask to your outfit.
 Your goal is to keep the nasty organism from entering any opening in your skin, even the ones you can’t see.

 I wash my hands frequently and, therefore, have multiple cuts and abrasions from friction burns.
 I always wear gloves as an added barrier to cover these openings, even if I’m not aware of any harmful bacteria I need to avoid.

 Lippincott Nursing Procedures (2019) 8th Ed.
 Philadelphia: Wolters Kluwer.
 (200)

 Your doctor may tell you that your family member has a condition that requires “airborne precautions.”
 What that means is that they have a respiratory infection they can pass to other people.
 As a caregiver, you need to know the precaution for infections that are spread by airborne means.